What is a performance review?

 - Overall performance evaluation.
 This can be done in many different ways, but it usually focuses on a few positives and negatives of an employee's performance.
 Some companies use rating systems, feedback grids, self-evaluation, and peer review templates.

 - Conclusion.
-This section will cover final comments & conclusions, as well as an overall rating.
-Phew! ⭐️
+This section covers final comments and conclusions, as well as provides an overall rating.
+Phew!

 Why are performance reviews important?

 We thought you'd never ask!
 Performance reviews are awesome because they...